 Peachy Tip: Due to the fact the juice will be in an unsealed glass or cup, place it in the back of the fridge on a shelf that doesn’t get much use to avoid having to clean up the juice if it spills.
 Set an alarm for 4 hours.
 If the smell is gone, you can discard the juice.
 If it’s still present, check again in another few hours.

 Perfect for a DIY multi-purpose cleaner

-Mix lemon juice and vinegar to make the most unstoppable and yummy smelling all-purpose cleaner.
-You can find the recipe along with other amazing non-toxic cleaning recipes at my earlier post, 6 of the best kitchen cleaners that will save you money.
+Mix lemon juice and vinegar to make the most unstoppable and yummy-smelling all-purpose cleaner.
+You can find the recipe along with other amazing non-toxic cleaning recipes in my earlier post, 6 of the best kitchen cleaners that will save you money.

-Using lemons are perfect for cleaning your dishwasher
+Using lemons is perfect for cleaning your dishwasher